 A Moment I Won’t Soon Forget

 A Moment I Won’t Soon Forget was this past Sunday, Big Daddy and I decided that we would go to church with my mama.
-See, her Sunday School Class (the Empty Nesters), as collected money the past 2 Christmases and donated it to our fund for Louisville.
-We put ALL donated money in a plastic money bag and we have marked it Lville.
+See her Sunday School Class (the Empty Nesters), as she collected money from the past 2 Christmases and donated it to our fund for Louisville.
+We put ALL donated money in a plastic money bag and marked it Lville.
 We use this for gas, to and from, snacks, food, and hotel stays.
-I made last years donation stretch quite a bit…almost until the end of the year.
+I made last year’s donation stretch quite a bit.
+Honestly, we made it almost until the end of the year.
 This year, they surprised us and did it again.
 We are so humbled and grateful.

 Saying Thank You

-It is cold outside…like bitterly cold and since his medical issues (stroke 2 yrs ago and quadruple bypass earlier this year), he can hardly handle the cold.
+It is cold outside, like bitterly cold, and since his medical issues (stroke 2 yrs ago and quadruple bypass earlier this year), he can hardly handle the cold.
 Yet, there he stood.
-With that grin on his face….taking it all in.
+With that grin on his face, he took it all in.
 He has been in church since God shook him to the core about 11 years ago.
-In that time, he fell in love with my mama again.
-Also, he fell in love with God again.
-His SS teacher is a retired cop, he knows the things my daddy has gone through.
+During that time, he fell in love with my mama again.
+Daddy fell in love with God again.
+His SS teacher is a retired cop.
+He knows the things my daddy has gone through.
 He can sympathize and empathize.
 They are like a little match made in heaven.

 I am in awe of the goodness of Jesus.
 I’m blessed to have parents who love each other.
-I saw my daddy….in a Sunday school class….because he *wanted* to be there.
+I saw my daddy….in a Sunday school class….because he wanted to be there.
 My heart.
-My parents have stood in front of me protecting me from the world, besides me as I made tough decisions, and behind me to hold me up when I start to fall.
+My parents had stood in front of me, protecting me from the world besides me as I made tough decisions, and behind me to hold me up when I started to fall.
 They have done anything that I’ve asked of them and then some.
 I can never repay them.

 My rainbow is growing 🙂